-My love for Rotterdam-based architect firm MVRDV started when I saw their “Holland creates Space” pavilion at the World EXPO 2000, showcasing a country making the most out of limited space.
-My love anchored over the years thanks to Didden-Village and Markthal.
+My love for Rotterdam-based architect firm MVRDV started when I saw “Holland creates Space” pavilion at the World EXPO 2000, showcasing a country making the most out of limited space.
+My love anchored over the years thanks to Didden-Village and the iconic Markthal.

 MVRDV’s third building in Rotterdam is in the making.

 A new icon, Collection Building for Museum Boymans van Beuningen.
-It’s not just an extension of the museum for centrally storing their art collection, but it’s going to be a new type of cultural venue that not yet exist.
+It’s not just an extension of the museum for centrally storing their art collection, but it’s going to be a new type of cultural venue that doesn’t exist yet.

-I love to follow constructions of new buildings in my city, as it puts me in the midst of change and I’m always surprised how fast I get used to the new.
+I love to follow constructions of new buildings in my city, as it puts me in the midst of change to grow with my city.
+I’m always surprised how fast I get used to the new.

 You can’t miss the cool fence designed by Thonik, when you go check out the Depot Boymans construction site (opposite The New Institute – right next to Museum Boymans van Beuningen).

 The Collection Building is going to be an open art depot – featuring exhibition halls, a sculpture roof garden with trees and a restaurant.
-If on track, this 7 story, 39.5 meters high, round shaped building (Ø 60 meters, narrowing down to a footprint of Ø 40 meters), covered with a reflective glass facade to reflect the surroundings and vice versa makes the surrounding visible inside – will be finished early 2019.
+If on track, this 7 story, 39.5 meters high, round shaped building (Ø 60 meters, narrowing down to a footprint of Ø 40 meters), covered with a reflective glass facade to reflect the surroundings and vice versa makes the surrounding visible inside – will be finished 2019.

-On the gound floor of Museum Boymans is info on display.
+On the ground floor of Museum Boymans is info on display.